AngrySwarmOfBees/LpaAssignmentSheetReader/README.md

 - [x] Create function to verify that desired file exists, and is supported [**Finished 5/3/2022**]
 - [x] Create function to access and open requested file [**Finished 5/5/2022**]
 - [x] Create Function to parse file and collect all assignments [**Finished 5/5/2022**]
+- [ ] Create Error Handing, when there are not enough due dates, allow for the assignments to share due dates
 - [ ] Create Function to add all assigments to a file of choice (.docx or .csv)
 - [ ] Allow for windows "open with" menu to open a file using this program
 - [ ] Create GUI for program (graphical user interface) [**Began 5/8/2022**]